tinkvu/WriterAI/README.md

-# GenAI & TogetherAI Integration
+#The writing paper you need in 21st Centuary!

-Welcome to the GenAI & TogetherAI Integration repository!
-This project demonstrates how to utilize the GenAI and TogetherAI APIs in a streamlined application.
-Follow the steps below to get started.
+Welcome to the WriterAI repository!
+This project integrates the GenAI and MetaLlama3 to provide a powerful writing assistant tool.
+You can either run the application locally or access it online.
+Follow the instructions below for both options.

 ## Getting Started